J-DubApps/Blog/content/posts/2023/PS-Strict-Mode.md

 <span class="mono"> Set-StrictMode -Version 2.0 </span><br />

+In case you're wondering, Strict Mode Version 1.0 prohibits referencing undeclared variables.
+Strict Mode Version 2.0 does the same thing plus it *also* prohibits us from referencing non-existent properties on objects.
+It also won't allow us to call PS functions using the syntax for calling methods, and stops us from using variables without names. <br />

 You can also enable or disable Strict Mode multiple times within the same script.
 For instance, maybe you have a legacy function that can’t yet be fully updated, to meet Strict Mode criteria.
 You could temporarily relax the rules around that specific block of code:

 ~~~